On nef subvarieties: Nef subschemes

-\begin{definition}[Nef subscheme] Let $Y$ be a closed subscheme of codimension $r$ of $X$, a projective scheme, and let $E$ be the exceptional divisor in $\Bl_Y X$.
-Then we say that $Y$ is \textit{nef} if $\mathscr{O}_E(E)$ is $(r-1)$-almost ample. \end{definition}
+\begin{definition}[Nef subscheme] Let $Y$ be a closed subscheme of codimension $r$ of a projective scheme $X$, and $E$ be the exceptional divisor in $\Bl_Y X$.
+We define $Y$ to be a \textit{nef subscheme of $X$} if $\mathscr{O}_E(E)$ is $(r-1)$-almost ample. \end{definition}

-\begin{remark} Proposition \ref{prop: exceptional} says that $Y$ is a nef subscheme if and only if $E$ lies in the closure of the $(r-1)$-ample cone of $X$.
-If $Y$ is l.c.i. in $X$, then $Y$ is nef if and only if the normal bundle $\mathscr{N}_{Y/X}$ is nef (proposition \ref{prop: vector bundle}).
-The advantage of making this more general definition, without requiring $Y$ to be lci, is to include more subschemes that are apparently "positive", for example, a closed point that is not necessarily nonsingular, or if $Y$ is a smooth subvariety with nef normal bundle, the subscheme of $X$ defined by a power of ideal sheaf of $Y$ is also considered as nef in this definition. \end{remark}
+\begin{remark} Proposition \ref{prop: exceptional} says that $Y$ is a nef subscheme if and only if $E$ is $(r-1)$-almost ample in $\Bl_Y X$.
+If $Y$ is l.c.i. in $X$, then $Y$ is nef if and only if the normal bundle $\mathscr{N}_{Y/X}$ is nef (Proposition \ref{prop: vector bundle}).
+The advantage of making this more general definition, without requiring $Y$ to be l.c.i., is to include more subschemes that are apparently "positive", for example, a closed point that lies in the singular locus of $X$, or if $Y$ is a smooth subvariety with nef normal bundle, the subscheme of $X$ defined by a power of the ideal sheaf of $Y$ is also considered as nef in this definition. \end{remark}

+The zero locus of a section of an ample vector bundle is an ample subscheme, provided that the codimension is maximal \cite[Proposition 4.5]{Ottem}.
+The analogous statement holds for the zero locus of a section of a nef vector bundle.
+The proof is essentially the same as in the ample case \cite[Proof of Proposition 4.5]{Ottem}. \begin{proposition} Let $\mathscr{E}$ be a nef vector bundle on $X$ of rank $r\leq n$ and $Y$ be the zero locus of a global section of $\mathscr{E}$.
+If the codimension of $Y$ is $r$, then $Y$ is a nef subscheme. \end{proposition}

-The following proposition is the direct generalization of \cite[Proposition 3.4]{Ottem}. \begin{proposition}[Equidimensionality of nef subschemes] Suppose $Y$ is a nef subscheme of $X$.
-Then the restriction of the blowup morphism to $E$, $\pi|_{E}:E\rightarrow Y$, is equidimensional.
+The following proposition is a direct generalization of \cite[Proposition 3.4]{Ottem}. \begin{proposition}[Equidimensionality of nef subschemes] Suppose $Y$ is a nef subscheme of a projective scheme $X$.
+Then the restriction of the blowup morphism of $X$ along $Y$, to the exceptional divisor $E$, $\pi|_{E}:E\rightarrow Y$, is equidimensional.
 In particular, $Y$ is pure dimensional. \end{proposition} \begin{proof} Suppose $Y\subset X$ has codimension $r$.
-Let $y\in Y$ be a closed point, we want to show $Z:=\pi^{-1}(y)$ is of dimension $(r-1)$.
+Let $y\in Y$ be a closed point, we want to show that the fiber over $y$, $Z:=\pi^{-1}(y)$, is of dimension $(r-1)$.
 Note that $E$ has dimension $n-1$, where $n=\dim X$.
-This implies $\dim Z\geq r-1$.
+This implies that $\dim Z\geq r-1$.